linkarkitektur/reusex-page/content/people/02-team.md

   - role: "CTO & AI development"
     name: "Povl Filip Sonne-Frederiksen"
     image: "portraits/povl-filip-sonne-frederiksen.jpg"
     text: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also"
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s"
     social:
       linkedin: "https://www.linkedin.com/in/sonne-frederiksen/"
   - role: "Platform development"
     name: "Christian Kongsgaard"
     image: "portraits/christian-kongsgaard.jpg"
     text: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also"
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s"
     social:
       linkedin: "https://www.linkedin.com/in/christian-kongsgaard/"
   - role: "App Development"
     name: "Thomas Titanium"
     image: "portraits/thomas-titanium.jpeg"
     text: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also"
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500"
     social:
       linkedin: "https://www.linkedin.com/in/thomas-titanium-150468/"
 ---